rogerhyam/Shinrin-yoku-Surveyor/README.md

 TODO
 ====

-* Conscious breath timings and failings
+* Home button on survey should check complete - and flag that it is cancelling
+* Survey Cancel button should have a warn of data loss.
 * Expand auditory
-* Back from auditory goes wrong way
 * Overall save fields to survey object
 * Overall validate we have a location and location name
 * Check help popup works on each screen